jaya-shankar/Human-Development-Prediction/progress.md

 ## Done:-
 - Converted population dataset values from string to numbers using python script
+- extracted WCDE data and added in datasets
 ## To Do:-

 - Find the common countries from the datasets.